Tekla News for Building & Construction, Summer 2014

 If football is on your list of interests, Arena Amazônia in Manaus, Brazil, will probably look familiar.
-The Amazonian rainforest and the straw baskets of indigenous peoples inspired the German Gerkan, Marg und Partner (GMP) to create the architecture that Martifer Construções successfully built.
+The Amazonian rainforest and the straw baskets of the indigenous people inspired the German Gerkan, Marg and Partner (GMP) to create the architecture that Martifer Construções successfully built.

-Arena Amazônia is just one of the 10 football stadiums in Brazil where Tekla was used for building information modeling (BIM).
+Arena Amazônia is just one of the 10 football stadiums in Brazil where Tekla was used for building information modelling (BIM).

 Watch a video about creating the stadium

 The recent DRUM research project has challenged the predominant idea of managing building information through one centralized, heavy model.
 The main result of the research is an open concept based on linking, managing and sharing building information over the Internet.
 According to the new concept, the building information model consists of smaller sectional models that are linked with each other and can be worked on or updated separately over the Internet.
 This results to fewer conflicts between different project parties’ models and facilitates information use.

 “We expect the results to realize in the construction industry in 2 to 3 years as software houses start applying the concept that has been developed,” says a participant of DRUM, Development Director Ilkka Romo of Skanska.

 DRUM was part of the three-year PRE research program and lead by Tekla with Aalto University as the main research partner.
 The results have been noticed internationally, and currently a network of researchers is forming around the topic.